GeorgeZHYuan/Gomoku/README.md

 # Gomoku
-Grade 12 project for a Gomoku Bot
+Grade 11 project for a Gomoku Bot

+built in unity 3D